microsoft/SLG-Business-Applications/Tech Series/pre-July-2025.md

 # SLG Business Applications Tech Evangelism Series: Pre July 2025
-Before July 2025, the Tech Series presented across three pillars, each month, to cater to diverse needs and skill levels:
+Before July 2025, the Tech Series presented across three pillars, each month, to cater to a diverse needs and skill levels:
 - **Solution Pillar** - This pillar focuses on showcasing capabilities and functionalities applied specifically to the unique needs of State & Local Government.
 We demonstrate how Microsoft technologies can address critical challenges, streamline operations, and enable government-specific digital transformation efforts.
 - **Low-Code Pillar** - Designed for non-technical users and business analysts, this pillar focuses on empowering citizen developers to build custom applications without extensive coding knowledge.
 We'll showcase the latest Power Platform features and best practices to accelerate digital transformation in State & Local governments.
 - **Pro-Code Pillar** - Geared towards professional developers and IT professionals, this pillar delves into the advanced capabilities of Power Platform, including integrations, APIs, and custom development.
 Our experts will share in-depth knowledge and hands-on guidance to help you unlock the full potential of Power Platform.